Building apps

 Cleaning results

-If results for a given field aren’t formatted as needed, you can clean data using quick clean options or, for organization members, a natural language prompt or a custom cleaning function.
+If results for a given field aren’t formatted as needed, you can clean data using quick clean options.
+For organization members, additional cleaning options include a natural language prompt or a custom cleaning function.

 Quick clean